: 18 years

 2) Requires 12 hours of approved prelicensing study on ethics and the California Insurance Code.

-2) Effective January 1, 1998, any person who is 70 years of age or older and who has been licensed for 30 continuous years in California as a licensee in good standing in this state, may be exempt from the continuing education requirement (Section 1749.3(e) of the California Insurance Code).
+2) Any person who is 70 years of age or older and who has been licensed for 30 continuous years in California as a licensee in good standing in this state, may be exempt from the continuing education requirement (Section 1749.3(e) of the California Insurance Code).

 Continuing Education Exemption Revision